Nutrition and healthy eating is a multi-layered approach to wellness.

 - An allotment of 100-300 discretionary calories are permitted each day to allow for fats and occasional treats

 With portion size, the Department of Agricultural is just as precise.
 A lot of the recommendations are within the half-cup and full-cup range, although specific portion guidelines will depend on the type of food involved.

-For example, the recommended portion size for grains is a one-half cup for cooked pasta and one cup of dry cereal.
+For example, the recommended portion size for grains is a one-half cup of cooked pasta and one cup of dry cereal.

-The food pyramid is a good go-to guide for your nutrition and healthy eating plan.
+The food pyramid is an excellent go-to guide for your nutrition and healthy eating plan.